gkyle/startrails/README.md

 #### Fill Gaps

 Finally, we may notice some gaps in the star trails.
-These may be due to removing streaks or missing frames.
+These may be due to removing streaks, missing frames, or obstructions.

 Gaps             |  Gaps Filled :-------------------------:|:-------------------------: